jlvermeulen/algorithms-and-data-structures/README.md

-A collection of various algorithms and datastructures made in C#
+A collection of various algorithms and data structures made in C#

 Currently has: